jinhun-tqtteam/jinhun_tqt/README.md

 # Hi, I'm snaily! 👋

-I'm a software developer currently working on exciting projects and continuously learning new technologies.
+I'm a technology enthusiast currently working on exciting projects and continuously learning new technologies.
 I specialize in Java and Python development and am happy to discuss anything related to these languages.

 ## 📫 Contact
 - Email: snaily@linux.do